 The True Cost of Cheap Properties

+Investors need to model the property after repairs, vacancy, management, insurance, rates, lending costs and realistic rent assumptions.
 Cheap properties may also be harder to improve.
 If the local buyer pool is price-sensitive, renovating too much can overcapitalise.
 If tenants are not willing or able to pay higher rent, upgrades may not produce the expected return.
-The numbers need to support the decision, not just the purchase price.

 Portfolio Value Matters More Than Property Count